nmjmdr/to-mock-a-mocking-bird/README.md

 let x = C, then
 CC = CC(CC)
 Thus CC is fond of itself(CC), Hence there at least one bird that is egocentric

+Another approach (from the book):
+From Q1, we know that every bird is fond of another bird Lets assume that M is fond of a bird E =>
+ME = E
+But as M is a mocking bird, ME = EE
+Hence EE = E => E is fond of itself
 ```